CloudNetService/CloudNet-v2/README.md

  * Linux/Windows server with a minimum of 2GB DDR3 Memory and 2 vCores
  * A FTP/SFTP client to manage your Linux or Windows Server

  **The use of Linux containers (LXC) or OpenVZ containers (OVZ) is discouraged.
-There are many issues with server hosters hosting these.**
+There are many issues with their stability.**
-Use KVM virtualization or dedicated servers is recommended.
+Use of KVM virtualization or dedicated servers is recommended.

  ### Support